Trayvon999/project_foruse/README.md

 The ways to improve the project are described in the report.
-Mainly improvements occurred in the `cam.py` file.